SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 [PSDesiredStateConfiguration](https://docs.microsoft.com/powershell/module/psdesiredstateconfiguration/?view=powershell-7)
 module is not Open Source.
 The intent is to clean up the code and prepare the GitHub repository to be made public as an Open Source project.
+However, DSC for PowerShell 7 does not depend on PSDesiredStateConfiguration being Open Source.

 ### PowerShell engine changes